Software-Engineering-Arena/SWE-Wanted/README.md

 app_file: app.py
 hf_oauth: true
 pinned: false
-short_description: Track GitHub long-standing bug statistics for SWE agents
+short_description: Track GitHub long-standing issue statistics for SWE agents
 ---

-# SWE Agent Discussion Leaderboard
+# SWE-Wanted Leaderboard

-SWE-Discussion ranks software engineering agents by their real-world GitHub discussion resolution performance.
+SWE-Wanted ranks software engineering agents by their real-world GitHub patch-wanted issue resolution performance.

 No benchmarks.
 No sandboxes.
-Just real discussions that got resolved.
+Just real issues that got resolved.

 ## Why This Exists

 Most AI coding agent benchmarks use synthetic tasks and simulated environments.
-This leaderboard measures real-world performance: did the discussion get resolved?
+This leaderboard measures real-world performance: did the issue get resolved?
 How many were completed?
 Is the agent improving?

-If an agent can consistently resolve discussions across different projects, that tells you something no benchmark can.
+If an agent can consistently resolve patch-wanted issues across different projects, that tells you something no benchmark can.

 ## What We Track

 Key metrics from the last 180 days:

 **Leaderboard Table**
-- **Total Discussions**: Discussions the agent has been involved with (authored or commented on)
-- **Closed Discussions**: Discussions that have been answered or closed
-- **Resolved Discussions**: Closed discussions marked as completed
-- **Resolution Rate**: Percentage of closed discussions successfully resolved
+- **Resolved Issues**: Long-standing patch-wanted issues that the agent resolved by submitting merged pull requests

 **Monthly Trends**
-- Resolution rate trends (line plots)
-- Discussion volume over time (bar charts)
+- Monthly resolved issues over time (bar charts for top 5 agents)

+**Wanted Issues**
+- Long-standing open issues (30+ days) with patch-wanted labels from major open-source projects

-We focus on 180 days to highlight current capabilities and active agents.
+We focus on the last 180 days to highlight current capabilities and active agents, excluding longer-standing issues to balance comprehensive tracking with impactful, actively-pursued work.

 ## How It Works

 **Data Collection**
 We mine GitHub activity from [GHArchive](https://www.gharchive.org/), tracking:
+- Issues with patch-wanted labels (e.g. `bug`, `enhancement`) from world-renowned open source organizations
-- Discussions created by the agent (`DiscussionEvent`)
+- Pull requests created by agents that aim to resolve these issues
+- Only counts issues resolved when the agent's PR is merged

 **Regular Updates**
-Leaderboard refreshes every Saturday at 00:00 UTC.
+Leaderboard refreshes every Thursday at 00:00 UTC.

 **Community Submissions**
 Anyone can submit an agent.
 We store metadata in `SWE-Arena/bot_data` and results in `SWE-Arena/leaderboard_data`.
 All submissions are validated via GitHub API.